What tubing are your frames made from?

 Which size frame do I need?

-The single most frequently asked question!
 Some sizing guidelines on the basis of height are offered on the tech & sizing page, which should put you in the right ball park.
 However it is virtually impossible to correctly size someone for a frame without having detailed knowledge of that person’s riding preferences and a whole host of physical attributes.
 This process is one best achieved by consulting either a Singular dealer or an experienced bike-fitter in your area.
-The same goes for ‘what stem length/bar width/crank length etc do I need?’.
+Similarly for ‘what stem length/bar width/crank length etc do I need?’ - this is best determined as part of the fitting process.

 What length bottom bracket axle do I need?

-All our frames use a standard 68mm wide British threaded bottom bracket shell (this is what is inside the eccentric).
+Most of our production frames use a British threaded bottom bracket shell in a width of either 68 or 73mm (100mm for the Puffin).
 Required bottom bracket axle length is dependent on crank type and required chain line.
 You should consult with the manufacturer or supplier of your cranks to determine what is correct.
+As a general rule you will not be able to fit road cranks to any of our frames designed for off-road use with the exception of the Peregrine and Kite cyclocross/gravel frames.

 Are any other colours available?